tobyweston/blog/source/_posts/2013-06-01-optimum-number-of-threads.md

 Working out the theoretical optimal number of threads you should use for your application is fairly straightforward.
 You do, however, need to understand your applications runtime characteristics.
 Is it mostly occupied with CPU intensive work or is it mostly waiting for IO?

-In this post, we look at how to work out a good thread pool size for your CPU and IO tasks..
+In this post, we look at how to work out a good thread pool size for your CPU and IO based tasks.

 <!-- more -->